muff1nman/oauth-openshift-springboot-example/blog3.md

 ```

-With the `serviceAccountName`, we tell OpenShift to run the container with our specific Service Account, rather than the
+With the `serviceAccountName`, we tell OpenShift to run the container with our specific service account, rather than the
 default one.
 Now within our `run.sh` script, we can setup the `clientSecret` property:

 ```